-Students will be introduced to the history of Therapeutic Horsemanship, the organization, and administration of programs, choosing a rider population and learning special mounting procedures.
+Students will be introduced to the history of therapeutic horsemanship, the organization, and administration of programs, choosing a rider population, special health issues, and learning special mounting procedures.
 Students will learn to conduct basic facility and equipment assessments and horse evaluations.
 Three semester hours.